Agatha Christie: And Then There Were None: Plot

 Narracott returns to the house to find that the killer is Emily Brent, who is really the famous actress Gabrielle Steele, a previous owner of the island who has been mentioned several times.
 Steele wanted Wargrave killed because he sentenced her love, Edward Seton, to death.
 She would torture him first by killing those around him first, all criminals who had gotten away with their crimes, and explains how she had faked her own death earlier, using an overdose of the Bellman's Universal Application found earlier to simulate a fatal allergic reaction to the bee stings.

 There are four different endings depending on whether Vera and Phillip – one, both, or neither – are saved.
 If Phillip is saved, he will reveal that his name is actually Charles Morley, a friend of Lombard's who assumed his identity when the real Phillip Lombard committed suicide out of guilt for his past crime.
 If Vera is saved, she and Narracott return to Sticklehaven (with Morley, if he also survives), where Vera explains her innocence of the crime the gramophone accused her of.
 If either Vera or Morley (or both) are saved, their statements to the police will clear Narracott and his brother.
 If neither of them survive, the Naracott brothers make their escape from the police.
 If Vera survives, she and Naracott decide to get married.

 Following the game's completion, the player is given one last challenge that will reward them with the original ending to the book, where Wargrave is the killer.
-Dying, he wants to mete out justice personally to criminals who have escaped punishment, who he has invited to the island.
+Dying, he wants to mete out justice personally to criminals who have escaped punishment, whom he has invited to the island.
 The alternate ending details the events of the book, And Then There Were None, wherein all the guests on the island are killed by Wargrave except for the last two, Vera and Lombard.
 Vera then shoots Lombard, thinking him the murderer (since Wargrave has faked his own death), and then hangs herself.
 Wargrave then shoots himself.